-Instead of simply holding leaks from your vehicle, this oil spill design uses absorbent fabric that wicks away moisture for better containment.
+Instead of simply holding leaks from your vehicle, this design uses absorbent fabric that wicks away moisture for better containment.
 The waterproof backing prevents liquids like brake fluid and transmission fluid from seeping through.
 Simple to clean and reuse with soapy water and light scrubbing.
-Features skid-resistant bottom.
+Skid-resistant bottom.

 Waterproof backing can weaken and melt if you live in an extremely hot area.

 Edgeless design looks great and will easily absorb water, melting snow, and any leaks from your vehicle.
-Waterproof backing provides extra protection against heavy spills, and installation is as simple as rolling it out and adhering on the edges.
-You can trim it to fit and edges won’t fray.
-Clean with a vacuum or hose off.
+Waterproof backing provides extra protection against heavy spills, and installation is as simple as rolling it out and adhering to the edges.
+You can trim it to fit and the edges won’t fray.
+Clean with a vacuum or hose.

 Users have reported it is folded during shipping, and creases can be difficult to remove.